TABLE OF CONTENTS

 One of the most determinant factors for merchants choosing between Etsy and Shopify is what type of products they intend to sell.

-Etsy has relatively strict product restrictions.
+Etsy sells a specific range of products on its site.
 Items must be handmade, vintage, or craft supplies.
 If your niche falls outside of these categories, Etsy likely isn’t the right marketplace for you.
 Sellers who deal in these types of products may find that Etsy is right up their alley because their target audience is already searching the site.

 Shopify, however, is far less limited.
 The platform suits various products, from handmade items to mass-produced goods.